spotinst/help/src/docs/ocean/features/roll.md

 ## Turn a Scheduled Roll On or Off

-To turn a scheduled roll on or off:

 *    To the right of the scheduled roll, click the slider right (turn on) or left (turn off).

 ##  Delete a Scheduled Roll

 To delete a scheduled roll:

-1. To the right of the scheduled roll, click the wastebasket icon.
+1. Click the wastebasket icon to the right of the scheduled roll.
 2. When the confirmation message appears, type "Delete" and then click **Delete**, or click **No, Keep** (if you are not sure).